Museums Are Places Where Time Are Transformed Into Space...

 Bank of Mauritius Museum

 Opened in 2018, the museum is in the building of the Central Bank of Mauritius and has a great money artifact collections.

 It is classified as a World Heritage Site by the UNESCO.
-It was an immigration depot of Indian laborers, built in the 1840s.
+It was an immigration depot of Indentured laborers, built in the 1840s.